TheSLinux/media/README.md

 * `tsl.svg`: A `short` version of our logo, that contains the main characters (`T`, `S`, `L`).
 The first version only contains `T` and `S`.
-  We use the secondary color from the `scheme0`
+  We use the primary color from the `scheme0`.

-* `color-scheme0.html`: The color palette
+* `color-scheme0.html`: Our main color palette.
+See below.

 ## Color palette